Do the Digit Insurance

 • Numbness or tingling in the lower back or legs

-What Is the Long Term Outlook of a VDRL Test?
+What is the Long-Term Outlook of a VDRL Test?

 Syphilis sounds like a life-threatening disease, but it can be curable.
 However, proper treatment is essential from the very beginning.
-You should immediately take a VDRL test as soon as you feel the symptoms.
+You should immediately take a VDRL test when you feel the symptoms.
 If you leave it untreated, syphilis can cause significant harm to multiple organs.
 While this test might not be completely accurate, it is an effective way to determine if you might have the infection and thereby begin a preliminary treatment.

 Therefore, as you can see, a VDRL test can help identify the chances of syphilis infection.
 It is mainly conducted once you start getting the symptoms, and doctors do it either by testing blood or CSF.
 Even though it might generate false-positive or false-negative results, this test is preferred for detecting such conditions in the healthcare sector.